thebkv/bkv/ruth04.md

 ### 3. Stranger → House

-Ruth identifies herself as a stranger in Chapter 2.
+Ruth asks Boaz in Chapter 2 why he has noticed her:

-The elders of Chapter 4 bless:
+> “seeing I am a stranger.”

+At the gate the elders speak of Ruth as:

 > “the woman that is come into thine house.”

-The book therefore gives this movement directly:
+The movement is explicit:

-**foreign land
-→ cleaving
+**STRANGER
-→ stranger
+→ GLEANER
-→ gleaner
+→ PROTECTED
-→ covered
+→ COVERED
-→ redeemed
+→ REDEEMED
-→ house**
+→ HOUSE**

 **Confidence: ESTABLISHED**